sapegin/washingcode-book/manuscript/060_Avoid_comments.md

 In any case, it’s our responsibility to ask _why_ as many times as necessary.

 Same with comments that explain conditions: there may be no need for a special case, and we could remove the whole condition with its comment.

-See more in the [Avoid conditions](#avoid-conditions) chapter.
+I> We talk about removing conditions in the [Avoid conditions](#no-conditions) chapter.

 ---